Kalu Rinpoche: Second Kalu Rinpoche

 At 3:00 p.m., Wednesday, May 10, 1989, Kalu Rinpoche died at his monastery in Sonada, the Darjeeling District in West Bengal, India.
-On September 17, 1990, Rinpoche's supposed Tulku was born in Darjeeling, India, to Lama Gyaltsen and his wife Drolkar.
+On September 17, 1990, Rinpoche's tulku was born in Darjeeling, India, to Lama Gyaltsen and his wife Drolkar.
 Lama Gyaltsen had served since his youth as his secretary.

-The former Kalu Rinpoche supposedly chose the vessel for his reincarnation.
+The former Kalu Rinpoche believes he chose the vessel for his reincarnation.
 The Tai Situpa Pema Tönyö Nyinje officially recognized Kalu Rinpoche's yangsi (young reincarnation) on March 25, 1992, explaining that he had received definite signs from Kalu Rinpoche himself.
 Situ Rinpoche sent a letter of recognition with Lama Gyaltsen to the 14th Dalai Lama, who immediately confirmed the recognition.

 On February 28, 1993, Yangsi Kalu Rinpoche was enthroned at Samdrup Tarjayling.
 The Tai Situpa and Goshir Gyaltsap presided over the ceremony, assisted by Kalu Rinpoche's heart-son, Bokar Tulku Rinpoche.
 The Tai Situpa performed the hair-cutting ceremony and bestowed on the young tulku the name Karma Ngedön Tenpay Gyaltsen — Victory Banner of the Teachings of the True Meaning.
 He is now known as the Second Kalu Rinpoche.
 (In the USA Kagyu organization, Karma Triyana Dharmachakra, recognizes Yangsi Kalu Rinpoche (1990 to present) as the third Kalu Rinpoche; and Kalu Rinpoche is listed as the second Kalu Rinpoche.)

 In the fall of 2011, Kalu Yangsi gave a talk at the University of British Columbia in Vancouver.
 At the end of the talk, a student in the audience asked for his perspective on the sexual abuse and sexualisation of children in the west.
 Kalu disclosed he was abused, paused then broke down, revealing for the first time that he had been sexually abused at the age of 12 by older monks from the monastery he attended.
 Shortly after that he posted a video on YouTube so that the story would not become unsubstantiated gossip.